ropensci-archive/seasl/.github/CONTRIBUTING.md

 ### Code of Conduct

-Please note that seasl is released with a
-[Contributor Code of Conduct](CODE_OF_CONDUCT.md).
+Please note that seasl is released with a [Contributor Code of Conduct][coc].
 By contributing to this project you agree to abide by its terms.

 ### See rOpenSci [contributing guide](https://devguide.ropensci.org/contributingguide.html) for further details.